 About the Program

-The Liberal Studies Program is an interdisciplinary major, which offers a degree program under the College of Humanities leading to a Bachelor of Arts in Liberal Studies.
+The Liberal Studies Program is an interdisciplinary major that offers a degree program under the College of Humanities leading to a Bachelor of Arts in Liberal Studies.
 The Liberal Studies major is designed to provide a broad undergraduate liberal arts education with a balance among the language arts, natural sciences and mathematics, visual and performing arts, humanities and social sciences.

 General Procedures for Making an Appointment

-Students must attend a workshop in the major in order to be able make an appointment to meet with an advisor.
-There are two different workshops: Teacher Preparation and the Interdisciplinary Studies Option (non-teaching option).
-The Teacher Preparation Option will inform students about the B.A. degree option and ITEP-Junior Option of Liberal Studies.
-Students interested in teaching multiple subjects (Kindergarten through 6th grade) or Special Education must complete this workshop.
-The Interdisciplinary Studies Option (non-teaching option) is designed for students interested in a broad liberal arts education.
+Students must attend a workshop in the major to be able to make an appointment to meet with an advisor.
+There are two different workshops: Teacher Preparation and the Interdisciplinary Studies Option (nonteaching option).
+The Teacher Preparation Option will inform students about the B.A. degree option and the ITEP-Junior Option of Liberal Studies.
+Students interested in teaching multiple subjects (kindergarten through 6th grade) or Special Education must complete this workshop.
+The Interdisciplinary Studies Option is designed for students interested in a broad liberal arts education.